‘Teen Mom’ Jenelle Evans In Alleged Baby Bombshell Battle With Chelsea Houska

 “Chelsea is family goals & Jenelle is the family you want to forever avoid being.”

-Ouch.
 However, even though Houska reportedly failed to congratulate her Teen Mom co-star about the birth of her baby girl, Evans turned to Twitter to discount claims that the two are angry at one another.

 “I really don’t understand why everyone would think we would be mad at each other for having our babies born so close,” tweeted Jenelle.
 “I’m actually happy for her and glad she got the little boy she always wanted.”